platyblog/platyblog.github.io/content/post/streamless.md

 Asking once again the oracle what it has to say about the projection of (lift_get_next f) over X is enough to conclude.
 Indeed, once again, we can test the returned indices against the original stream.
 Two cases are possible:

 * Either both indices correspond to a pair of elements in (lift_get_next f).
 We have found a collision.

 * Or at least one of them is not a pair in (lift_get_next f).
 But then it contains a collision instead.

-Qed.
+Hence the result.

-Proving it formally, we as usual need to duplicate the code, and reason a bit about (lift_get_next f) to ensure that the indices we obtain are indeed not the same:
+Proving it formally, we as usual need to duplicate the code, as well as reason a bit about (lift_get_next f) to ensure that the indices we obtain are indeed not the same:

 ```Coq
   Lemma lift_get_next_monotone: